AlibabaCloudDocs/ecs/intl.en-US/Quick Start/Create an instance in the ECS console (detailed version)/Quick start for Linux instances.md

 3. Resolve the domain name to point to the public IP address of the instance.

     Domain name resolution is a prerequisite for using domain names to access your website.
-For more information about the procedures, see[Add and manage records](https://www.alibabacloud.com/help/doc-detail/58131.htm).
+For more information about the procedures, see [Add and manage records](https://www.alibabacloud.com/help/doc-detail/58131.htm).

 4. Use the resolved domain name to access Apache.
 Example: https://ecs-quickstarts.info.